1956 Olympic Games Torch

 The Australian city of Melbourne was the host city for the 1956 Summer Olympic Games, the first Olympic Games held in the southern hemisphere.
 Officially known as the Games of the XVI Olympiad, Equestrian events could not be held in Australia due to quarantine regulations.
 Stockholm was selected as the site for the equestrian competition.

 Unfortunately, there were several boycotts of this first ever Olympics outside of Europe and North America.
-Egypt, Iraq and Lebanon did not participate in response to the Suez Crisis.
+Egypt, Iraq and Lebanon did not take part in response to the Suez Crisis.
 Also close to this time, the Soviet Union crushed the Hungarian Revolution, and the Soviet presence at the Games led to the withdrawal of the Netherlands, Cambodia, Spain and Switzerland.
 Finally, the People’s Republic of China chose to boycott the event because the Republic of China had been allowed to compete.

 1956 Melbourne Olympics boycotting countries in blue

-The Olympic Flame was relayed to Melbourne after being lit at Olympia, Greece as follows:.
+The Olympic Flame was relayed to Melbourne after being lit at Olympia, Greece as follows:

 - Greek runners took the flame from Olympia to Athens’ airport.